 - Fill a large pot up with water and bring it to a boil.
 Boil all of your glass and metal implements for 5 minutes.
 This is best if you’re making a large batch of fermented foods.

-- If you’re just making a single jar of pickles, then fill the jar with boiling water and leave it to sit for five minutes.
+- If you’re just making a single jar of pickles, then fill the jar with boiling water, put on the lid, and leave it to sit for five minutes.

 - Don’t use boiling water to sanitize plastic or wooden items.